top of page

 75308006_2892118294165985_19971488104086

-Our farm is different.
-The land is too sloped for row crops but has a pond, prairie remnants and timber.
+Whitetail Valley is not a typical Iowa farm.
+The land is too sloped for row crops.
+It includes a pond, prairie meadows and timber.
 It teems with deer from adjoining Viking Lake State Park and Erickson Conservation Area.
-We call our little farm Whitetail Valley.

 Our mission is to provide a place that renews the spirit in the beauty of creation.
 Many people pass our door every weekend to stay at Viking Lake Park.
 Some of them will enjoy the experience of Whitetail Valley Farm.
 Won't you come visit too?